By Vinni and Vegan Acne Sufferers

-Estrogen is an extremely important hormone for women, and one of its effects is to decrease oil production on your skin i.e. the opposite of testosterone.
+Estrogen is an extremely important hormone for women, and one of its effects is to decrease oil production on your skin, which is the opposite of testosterone.
 It balances out testosterone and its effects, so if you have low estrogen, your testosterone may be at normal levels and still cause acne because it’s not being balanced out.

 You’ll find this all over the internet, and it can be very confusing.
 How can estrogen be bad?
 Some people think that estrogen dominance is a farce, but I believe that if people can break out from eating too many phytoestrogens, like in the case of flax seed-related breakouts, then it’s true that estrogen is not always good for acne.

 In women, estrogen is balanced by progesterone.
 Progesterone and acne have a direct relationship too.
-If you have low levels of progesterone, i.e. not enough to balance the estrogen, the excess estrogen can be dangerous for a woman.
+This usually happens when you get acne before your period.
+If you have low levels of progesterone, then there’s not enough to balance the estrogen and the excess estrogen can be dangerous for a woman.

 This has been a common occurrence lately as we are constantly surrounded by sources of xenoestrogens.
 These are chemicals that mimic estrogen and bind to estrogen receptors in our body, resulting in disruption of our endocrine system and its balance.
 They can disrupt hormonal balance in men who are over-exposed to them as well.